GioF71/mpd-alsa-docker/README.md

 ### Important changes

 Starting with release `2023-02-04`, you will not be able to use the deprecated `PULSE` and `ALSA` as `OUTPUT_MODE`.
 Refer to the next chapter for more information about how to change the configuration.
 Please note that Alsa and PulseAudio are still supported: you just need to slightly modify your docker configurations.
-In case of difficulties, you can fall back to the `legacy` image versions, as those will still work with these deprecated configurations.
+In case of difficulties, you can fall back to the `legacy` image versions (e.g.: `giof71/mpd-alsa:legacy-latest`), as those will still work with these deprecated configurations.

 ### What has changed